network-quality/draft-ietf-ippm-responsiveness/draft-cpaasch-ippm-responsiveness.md

 # Protocol Specification

-The IPRPM measurement uses standart protocols commonly used by end-users; no new protocol is defined.
+The RPM measurement uses standard protocols commonly used by end-users; no new protocol is defined.
 However, both client and servers need capabilities to execute this kind of measurement as well as a standard to flow to provision the client with the necessary information. *(I don't know what the previous sentence means)*